Skip to main content

 Reduce turnover costs

-Employees who feel valued and happy want to stay with their current employer, reducing the turnover of staff and therefore the costs associated with recruiting, onboarding and training new hires.
+Employees who feel valued and happy want to stay with their current employer, reducing the turnover of staff and therefore the costs associated with recruiting, onboarding, and training new hires.
 One way to ensure employees feel this way is to include regular salary reviews as part of your approach to compensation.

 Boost employer branding

-Demonstrating a commitment to fair employee compensation alongside other ethical and responsible practices can also have value beyond onboarding talent.
+Creating an employee value proposition by demonstrating a commitment to fair employee compensation alongside other ethical and responsible practices can also have value beyond onboarding talent.
 For example, other stakeholders, such as potential customers or investors, could be attracted and impressed by this approach.

 Ensure pay equity

 Employers have a responsibility to implement equal pay, so a transparent compensation strategy reassures employees that compensation is determined fairly and objectively.
-This helps keep morale and performance levels high while complying with regulations and procedures.

 Improve budget management

-A clear strategy simplifies the process of budgeting for compensation, ensuring employers can compensate their workforce as promised.
 Putting the overall plan in place can help with financial stability, as it clearly outlines the overall budget for salary, additional pay and benefits.

-Creating a comprehensive compensation strategy
+Creating an effective compensation strategy

 Below we’ve outlined some of the steps you can take to start implementing comprehensive compensation plans.